 - held accountable to state and federal academic standards.

 Charter schools do not impose conditions for admissions.
-Chartering authorizers—entities that may legally issue charters—differ by state, as do the bodies legally entitled to apply for and operate under such charters.
+Chartering authorizers (entities that may legally issue charters) differ from state to state, as do the bodies that are legally entitled to apply for and operate under such charters.
 Charter applicants may include local school districts, institutions of higher education, non-profit corporations, and, in some states, for-profit corporations.